emanuega/MERlin/docs/installation.rst

 Installing prerequisites
 ==========================

 MERlin requires python 3.6 and above.
 Storm-analysis_ must be installed prior to installing this package.
-Additionally, the package rtree is not properly installed by pip and should be installed independently.
+Additionally, the packages rtree and pytables are not properly installed by pip and should be installed independently.
 For example, using Anaconda:

 .. _Storm-analysis: https://github.com/ZhuangLab/storm-analysis

 .. code-block:: none

-    conda install rtree
+    conda install rtree pytables

 Installing MERlin
 ==================